 There are so many things to be concerned with when you bring your baby home from the hospital.
-One of a parent’s biggest worries tends to be wondering how much baby needs to eat.
+One of a parent’s biggest worries tends to be wondering how many ounces of formula should infants drink?
 Understanding what to expect and how a baby’s needs change can help moms and dads to enjoy feeding time, rather than fear it.

 The American Academy of Pediatrics recommends that for the first few months it’s important to let baby feed on demand.
 Let her control the amount and timing of her feedings.
 You may see a pattern begin to emerge–but it’s likely as baby’s needs change that pattern will too.
 Don’t cajole your baby into finishing a bottle and don’t be too concerned if she begins to eat more than you expect.
 A baby’s needs change quickly, so predicting a pattern is difficult at best–let her be your guide.
 Again, if you’re concerned, have a conversation with your health care provider.

 The best way to determine if your baby is eating enough may not always be counting how many ounces he is drinking at each feeding.
 A baby that is eating enough and benefiting from the calories in those ounces will gain weight in a consistent and healthy manner and will produce wet and messy diapers.
 If your baby is not gaining weight and is not producing wet and messy diapers, see your health care provider immediately.

 Formula-fed babies are going to eat less often than breastfed babies.
 A formula fed baby will eat 2 to 3 ounces every 3 to 4 hours in the beginning, while a breastfed baby may eat every 1 1/2 to 3 hours.
 This is because the formula is more difficult for baby to digest than breast milk, so it gives her the idea that she is full longer than a breastfed baby.
 Don’t compare your formula-fed baby’s eating schedule to that of a breastfed baby–it’s like comparing apples to oranges.